hartmut-co-uk/kafka-streams-stateful-rebalance-idle-group-members/README.md

     docker-compose logs --tail 0 -t --follow 2>&1 |grep -A 4 "Handle new assignment" docker-compose logs --tail 0 -t --follow 2>&1 |grep -A 6 "Assigned tasks" docker-compose logs --tail 0 -t --follow 2>&1 |grep "Restoration took"

+### Theories
+* what threads do standby run on?
+  * use more threads and warmup replica?